- View All Products

-Quantum Design UK and Ireland are one of the leading distributors of high-tech instrumentation and consumables for scientific, academic and industrial research.
+Quantum Design UK and Ireland is one of the leading distributors of high-tech instrumentation and consumables for scientific, academic and industrial research.

 Our dedicated team of sales and service engineers, are able to provide fast, flexible and reliable service to our customers.